 Exam dates and booking for exams

-Exams do not take place on set dates, but on any date that suits the candidate as long as it falls on a business day within the 6-month time limit (see time limits within which exams must be taken) and subject to the availability of an opening at the exam venue concerned.
+Exams do not take place on set dates, but on any date that suits the learner as long as it falls on a business day (excluding during the venue closure in December) within the 6-month time limit (see below) and subject to the availability of an opening at the exam venue concerned.

 Results and certificates

-The cost of the JSE Derivatives Compliance Officer exam is R1294-00 (Inc. VAT).
+The cost of the JSE Derivatives Compliance Officer exam is R1810.00 (Inc. VAT).
 This allows for:

-- Access to download the learning material until the exam has either been taken or lapsed (see time limit below within which exams must be taken).
+- Access to download the learning material until the exam has either been written or lapsed (see time limit below ).

-- Access to purchase a hard copy of the learning material until the exam has either been taken or lapsed (see time limit below within which exams must be taken).
+- Access to purchase a hard copy of the learning material (R433.00 VAT inclusive) until the exam has either been written or lapsed (see time limit below w).

 Note that our prices increase on 1 August each year.
-If payment is made before 1 August but proof thereof not sent and confirmed received by SAIFM by 1 August, when prices increase, the new price will be applicable.
+If you make payment before 1 august but do not send and confirm receipt of the proof thereof before 1 August, when prices increase, you will be liable to pay the new price.